syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Get-document-information.md

 {%highlight vb%}

-'Initialize the PdfViewerControl
+'Initialize the PDF Viewer

 pdfViewer As New PdfViewerControl()

-'Loads the PDF document in PdfViewerControl
+'Loads the PDF document in PDF Viewer

 pdfViewer.Load("../../Data/Barcode.pdf")